What Do We Do with the Great Resignation?

 If an employee’s job responsibilities, educational requirements, accountabilities, background, and job nature are similar to others in the organization, they expect the compensation structure to be similar, too.

 Most employees accept that just fulfilling basics in their job description isn’t enough to advance.
 But what they really want to know is how they can take on additional responsibility and progress in their job while gaining rewards and increased compensation that reflect their heightened investment in the organization.

 Let Us Help You Rethink Your Compensation Structure & Recruitment Strategies

 We welcome your compensation questions.
-Please contact Carol Cochran and the trusted advisors of REDW’s Human Resources Consulting team to discuss how you can use compensation to attract high-quality candidates and retain your best employees.
+Please contact Carol Cochran or Mini Antony from REDW’s Human Resources Consulting team to discuss how you can use compensation to attract high-quality candidates and retain your best employees.